General Fair Rules

 Sheep / Goats

-42. Lambs: All market lambs must have their milk teeth in normal positions at the time of check-in.
-Any lamb having lost one or both of its milk teeth will be disqualified.
-Dentition determines the age of the animal and may be examined at weigh-in or tag-in.
+42. Lambs: All market lambs must have their milk teeth in normal positions at time of check-in.
+Any lamb having lost one or both of their milk teeth will be disqualified.
+Dentition determines age of the animal and may be examined at weigh-in or tag-in.
 All animals must have both temporary central incisors (baby teeth) in place.
 Any evidence of tampering with tooth development will be cause for disqualification.
 The dentition’s decision will be final.
 Superintendents, Extension Director, or veterinarian all may be the dentition examiner.

 Rabbits / Poultry